Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 29 November 2025 15.35.18 UTC
+- WIB: Sabtu, 29 November 2025 16.27.58 UTC
-- WITA: Sabtu, 29 November 2025 16.35.18 UTC
+- WITA: Sabtu, 29 November 2025 17.27.58 UTC
-- WIT: Sabtu, 29 November 2025 17.35.18 UTC
+- WIT: Sabtu, 29 November 2025 18.27.58 UTC

 Kutipan Inspiratif:
-"No one who achieves success does so without acknowledging the help of others.
-The wise and confident acknowledge this help with gratitude."
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

-Kategori: success
+Kategori: motivational